jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 1. Load the selected Movie data
 * Ensure that the data is not null
 * Ensure that the data has the correct value
+* Test the data with empty string data

 2. Load the selected TV Show data
 * Ensure that the data is not null
 * Ensure that the data has the correct value
+* Test the data with empty string data